|Monday 7:30 -9:00 pm

 | Open Meeting

-Meeting is in the basement, stairs are to the left inside the entrance
+Meeting is down the stairs to the left inside the main doors

 McNabb Community Centre